urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

   --
 ```

-This program shows several interesting aspects, which we've covered before but highlight here:
+This program shows several interesting aspects, which we've covered
+before but highlight here:

 - Meters form the standard unit of length.
+- `~|` {% tooltip label="sigbar"
-- [`~|` sigbar](/language/hoon/reference/rune/sig#-sigbar) produces an error message in case of a bad input.
+  href="/language/hoon/reference/rune/sig#-sigbar" /%} produces an error
+  message in case of a bad input.
+- `+$` {% tooltip label="lusbuc"
-- [`+$` lusbuc](/language/hoon/reference/rune/lus#-lusbuc) is a type constructor arm, here for a type union over units of length.
+  href="/language/hoon/reference/rune/lus#-lusbuc" /%} is a type
+  constructor arm, here for a type union over units of length.

 ### Exercise:  Measurement Converter

-- Add to this generator the ability to convert some other measurement (volume, mass, force, or another of your choosing).
+- Add to this {% tooltip label="generator" href="/glossary/generator"
+  /%} the ability to convert some other measurement (volume, mass,
+  force, or another of your choosing).
-- Add an argument to the cell required by the gate that indicates whether the measurements are distance or your new measurement.
+- Add an argument to the {% tooltip label="cell" href="/glossary/cell"
+  /%} required by the {% tooltip label="gate" href="/glossary/gate" /%}
+  that indicates whether the measurements are distance or your new
+  measurement.
-- Enforce strictly that the `fr-meas` and `to-meas` values are either lengths or your new type.
+- Enforce strictly that the `fr-meas` and `to-meas` values are either
+  lengths or your new type.
-- Create a new map of conversion values to handle your new measurement conversion method.
+- Create a new map of conversion values to handle your new measurement
+  conversion method.
 - Convert the functionality into a library.

 ### `++rs` as a Door